sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-2/index.md

 - Basic understanding of DNS
   - It's really not hard..
   - Watch this [fireship video](https://www.youtube.com/watch?v=UVR9lhUGAyU)
+- Basic understand of VLANs
+  - OR the ability to use separate physical networks with layer 2 routing, and an understanding of how to do that
 - An enterprise grade firewall (this is cheap or free, explained more in [part 3]).
 We **need** a few features that you're not going to find on a standard consumer router:
-  - We need the ability to define an isolated network or VLAN.
+  - As mentioned above, we need the ability to define an isolated physical network or a VLAN.
 We don't want to haphazardly send public internet traffic into our private LAN.
   - We need the ability to pull a dynamic list of IP ranges from cloudflare and only allow connections from IPs in the list.
   - We need the ability to automatically update our DNS entries in cloudflare with our dynamic IP address.
 - Up-to-date software